Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/animation/introduction.rst

 Animation Options
 =================

-In *Draw Mode* there are two option related to animation workflow that you can use.
+In *Draw Mode* there are two option related to the animation workflow that you can use.

 .. figure:: /images/grease-pencil_animation_introduction_drawing-options.png

    General drawing/animation options.

 Add Weight Data
-   When enabled, new strokes weight data is added according to the current vertex group and weight.
+   When enabled, new strokes weight data is added according to the current vertex group and weights.
-   If there is no vertex group selected, weight data is not added.
+   If there is no vertex group selected, no weight data is added.

-   Useful for example in cut-out animation for adding new drawing on the same vertex group without the need to make it afterwards.
+   This is useful for example in cut-out animation for adding new drawing on the same vertex group without the need to creating it afterwards.

    See :doc:`Weight Paint Mode </grease_pencil/modes/weight_paint/introduction>` for more information.

 Additive Drawing
-   When creating new frames, the strokes from the previous/active frame are include as basis for the new one.
+   When creating new frames, the strokes from the previous/active frame are include as a basis for the new one.

-In *Edit Mode* there are two option related to animation workflow that you can use.
+In *Edit Mode* there are two option related to the animation workflow that you can use.

 .. figure:: /images/grease-pencil_animation_introduction_edit-options.png

    Multiframe edition.

 Multiframe
-   Sometimes you may need to modify several frames at the same time with the edit tools, for example to repositioning drawings in the animation.
+   Sometimes you may need to modify several frames at the same time with edit tools, for example to repositioning drawings in an animation.

    You can activate multiframe edition with the Multiframe button next to the modes selector (faded lines icon).
    See :doc:`Multiframe </grease_pencil/multiframe>` for more information.

 Interpolate
-   When you are animating simple shapes with strokes that have the same amount of points, you can use the Interpolate tool to automatically add new breakdowns keyframes.
+   When you are animating simple shapes with strokes that have the same amount of points, you can use the Interpolate tool to automatically add new breakdown keyframes.
    See :doc:`Interpolation </grease_pencil/animation/interpolation>` for more information.